Winter tyres and snow socks

 Article 2 of 2

-Snow socks are stretchy fabric covers that slip over the two driven wheels of your car to give it added grip on snow and ice.
+Snow socks are stretchy fabric covers that slip over the wheels of your car to give it added grip on snow and ice.
 They can work well, as long as they are used in the correct way.

 Why buy snow socks for your car?